TanmayTiwari-1/Design-and-Analysis-of-Algorithms-DAA-/README.md

 ---

+## Order Statistics and Quickselect (Lab-05)

+Lab-05 focuses on the idea that **you don't always need a full sort to answer a question about order** — and, when you do need a full sort, different classical algorithms trade off worst-case guarantees for simplicity or in-place behaviour:

+* **Quickselect** — a Quick-Sort-like algorithm that partitions around a (randomly chosen) pivot but recurses into only the single side of the partition that can contain the target rank, giving O(n) average-case time to find a median or K'th smallest element, versus O(n log n) for "sort then index."
+* **Randomized Pivot Selection** — protects against the O(n²) worst case that a fixed pivot choice (e.g., always the last element) would suffer on already-sorted or adversarial input.
+* **Quick Sort** — a complete, in-place, divide-and-conquer sort with excellent average-case O(n log n) performance, but an O(n²) worst case on unlucky pivot sequences.
+* **Heap Sort** — builds a max-heap in O(n) and then performs n extract-max operations at O(log n) each, giving a **guaranteed** O(n log n) time bound in the best, average, *and* worst case, with O(1) extra space — at the cost of not being a stable sort.
+* **File-Based Algorithm I/O** — generating a dataset, persisting it to a text file, reading it back into memory for processing, and writing the processed result back out, using standard C file I/O (`fopen`, `fscanf`, `fprintf`, `fclose`).

+---

 # Software Requirements

 * GCC Compiler
 * Visual Studio Code / Code::Blocks / Dev-C++
 * Windows / Linux / macOS
+*